Black Friday Marketing – 10 Social Media Post Ideas

 IKEA does this brilliantly, year after year.

-The first one is a post from 2020 and the next is from 2021.
+The first one is a post from 2022 and the next is from 2020.
 See the consistency the brand maintains across timelines and across geographical locations.
+They are both about sustainability but from different perspectives.
 Efforts like these make a huge difference.
 They ensure that your brand does not drown in a competitive space.

 8. Talk about things that most people don’t talk about